xmartlabs/xmartlabs.github.io/_drafts/2015-04-16-XLForm-hiding-rows.md

 row.hidden = [NSPredicate predicateWithFormat:@"$%@.value contains 'Music'", hobbyRow];
 {% endhighlight %}

-Notice that `%@` will be replaced by `hobbyRow` tag string.
+Notice that `%@` will be replaced by `hobbyRow` tag string (XLForm uses unique tags as an abstraction to identify rows).
 We can also get the same result writing the condition as (hobbyRowTag is the hobbyRow tag value):

 {% highlight objc %}
 row.hidden = [NSPredicate predicateWithFormat:@"$hobbyRowTag.value contains 'Music'"];